How to integrate DBT with Apache Spark: Step-by-step guide

 • Session allows you to connect to a pySpark session launched locally.

 We have already configured the connection between DBT and our Spark locally.
 Let’s see now the source code.
-In the dbt_project.yml file we find the first peculiarity of Spark development:
+In the dbt_project.yml file we find the first peculiarity of Spark development, control over the file format:

 models: